01 of 04

 12. Insert the bottom section inside the helmet.

-You have now finished making your origami samurai helmet, the first attempt often looks funny, try again and I'll bet it will turn out better the second time around!
+You have now finished making your origami samurai helmet, the first attempt often looks funny, try again and don't be surprised if it turns out even better the second time around!